tlwilliams895/gis-devops/docs/_sources/Walkthroughs/launchcart-rest/index.rst.txt

 * Create a new class in this package named ``ItemRestController``
 * Annotate the class with ``@RestController``

-In the ``test`` module, note that there are two new classes. ``AbstractBaseRestIntegrationTest`` contains a couple of utility methods to handle serializing Java objects for the purposes of testing.
-And ``ItemRestControllerTests`` extends ``AbstractBaseRestIntegrationTest`` and contains the integration tests for the functionality that we'll be adding.
+In the ``test`` module, note that there are two new classes:

+- ``AbstractBaseRestIntegrationTest`` contains a couple of utility methods to handle serializing Java objects for the purposes of testing.
+- ``ItemRestControllerTests`` extends ``AbstractBaseRestIntegrationTest`` and contains the integration tests for the functionality that we'll be adding.
 We'll review this code in class.

 Our Tasks
 =========